1. Scope

 2a.4.
 Purchasing an admission ticket in one of the price categories ending in “-AR” does not result in the Purchaser acquiring ownership of the AR glasses.
 The purchase of such a ticket only allows the use of AR glasses during the performance.

 2a.6.
 The AR glasses, which are similar to sports sunglasses, are not compatible with normal glasses.
 For spectators who wear visual aids, special lenses can be inserted into the AR glasses on request, if the dioptric strength is specified.
-The ticket Purchaser will be informed about this procedure in advance of his/her visit to the festival by means of a flyer and/or a video on the website.
+The ticket Purchaser will be informed about this procedure in advance of their visit to the festival by means of a flyer and/or a video on the website.

 2a.7.
 In the event that the AR glasses cannot be used due to a technical defect or in the event of significant malfunctions, the visitor will be reimbursed the difference between the paid ticket price and the ticket price of the corresponding price category without the use of AR glasses.